wolf9970/CST136SRS04/README.md

 This is a total of 6 combinations of calculations but you can only enter the data once into your program as a std::array.

-Report the distances in alphabetical order of the destination Island Name and sum the total distance travelled.
+Report the distances in order of the destination Island Name distance and sum the total distance travelled for that route.

 ## For those students wishing an extra challenge: